mrazr/antarstick/README.md

     in Powershell on Windows.

-    **WARNING:** For some unknown reason, on Windows, the application consumes huge amount of RAM (2.5GB+) and might crash at some point if not enough RAM is available.
-The Linux version does not suffer from this problem.

 2. You&rsquo;ll be presented with options to open a camera or a dataset.
 Press **Add camera** and choose a folder that contains photos.